liushuai1998/IJCN/README.md

 ## Test
 After preparing the environment, datasets, and pretrained models, run the following commands to test the models.
-If you want to test your **own real JPEG images**, modify the `L_path` in `test_real_IJCN.py` to the path of your images.
+If you want to test your own real JPEG images, modify the `L_path` in `test_real_IJCN.py` to the path of your images.

 - Color Single JPEG images
 ```bash